ksaliba-bam/dev.na.bambora.com/source/docs/guides/onboarding.md

 environment that integrates our sandbox, and have it approved by our Onboarding Team.

-To begin, make sure you're [signed up for a partner account](/docs/forms/request_partner_account/).
-After you're accepted, we'll email you an API access token for our sandbox environment along with a Pricing Package ID.

 > Your test Pricing Package ID will set the rates for customers that begin processing.

 Once you have your account and pricing ID, you'll be ready to start building